 Questions about things people don’t know well

 Respondents may have difficulty answering questions on anything they have to estimate, particularly when they are estimating across time.
-They may be prone to error due to forgetfulness, math errors or weak numeracy skills.
+They may be prone to error due to forgetfulness, computational errors or weak numeracy skills.
 There are strategies you can use to minimize errors:

 - Ask these questions in a manner respondents are familiar with.
 For example, many respondents might give a more accurate estimate of how much time it takes to walk somewhere than how far the distance is in absolute terms.